industrial-ui/industrial-ui/docs/src/routes/docs/_docs/conventions.md

 <h1 id="slots">Slots are everywhere!</h1>

 `TODO:` Slots are cool features that can really help you on the road of total customization

+<h1 id="transitions">Transitions</h1>

+Users want to see smooth transitions whenever you open modal window or toggle any menu.
+For this purpose, there should be an ability to configure the most preferable transition.